tedorellana/learning/SAA-C03.md

 - Provides a summarised view of spending i.e. what you spent so far this month, and the predicted end of month bill, this is quite static and gives you a high level overview of spending.
 In addition you can configure your billing details from here.
 All of these features are free to use with no charge for accessing the interface.

 ### CloudWatch ###
+- Indicates what could be better based in metrics.
 - Is a monitoring and management service that provides data and actionable insights for AWS, on-premises, hybrid, and other cloud applications and infrastructure resources.
 - You can send continually metrics as streams to a destination of your choice.
 Could be Amazon kinesis Data Firehouse.

 ### AWS Config ###
+- Provides you with resource inventory, configuration history, and configuration change notifications to use security and governance.
+- AWS Config can tell you if the changes are compliant with your policies.
+- let you take action automatically if something goes wrong.
+- AWS Config is a fully managed service that provides you with resource inventory, configuration history, and configuration change notifications to use security and governance.
-Helps you record configuration changes to software within EC2 instances in your AWS account and also virtual machines (VMs) or servers in your on-premises environment.
+- Helps you record configuration changes to software within EC2 instances in your AWS account and also virtual machines (VMs) or servers in your on-premises environment.
 The configuration information recorded by AWS Config includes Operating System updates, network configuration, and installed applications.

-### Config ###
-Assess, audits, and evaluates the configuration and relationships of tag resources.
+- Assest, audits, and evaluates the configuration and relationships of tag resources.

 ### AWS Control Tower ###
 Offers the easiest way to set up and govern a secure, multi-account AWS environment.
 It establishes a landing zone that is based on best-practices blueprints, and it enables governance using controls you can choose from a pre-packaged list.

 ### CloudTrail ###
+- AWS CloudTrail can tell you who changed the status of your resources.
+- let you take action automatically if something goes wrong.
 - Track user activity and API call history.
 - AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of AWS account activities.
 - CloudTrail can be used to log all changes made to resources in an AWS account, including changes made by IAM users, EC2 instances, AWS management console, and other AWS services.
 By using CloudTrail, the solutions architect can identify the IAM user who made the configuration changes to the security group rules.